 What is the Paradoxical Theory of Change?

-This theory suggests that change occurs when a person becomes aware of whom they are, the natural outcome is change and growth in an organic, orderly, and meaningful way.
+This theory suggests that change occurs when a person becomes aware of who they are, and the natural outcome is change and growth in an organic, orderly, and meaningful way.

-Such contact and genuine self-knowledge occur to a person when they become what they are and not when they try to be what they aren’t.
+Such contact and genuine self-knowledge occur when a person becomes what they are and not when they try to be what they aren’t.

 What is the Theory of Social Change?

-For most societies, going through some changes is inevitable, but the reason it occurs isn’t obvious.
-Though in most cases, the change is not instantaneous and is often gradual.
+For most societies, change is inevitable, but the reason it occurs isn’t obvious.
+In most cases, the change is not instantaneous and is often gradual.

 Most societies go through various kinds of change at some point.
-If you look at the current society, you’ll realize it looks nothing close to what it was hundreds of years ago.
+Looking at the current society, you’ll realize it looks nothing close to what it was hundreds of years ago.

 For decades, sociologists have grappled with different models and ideas.
 They define change as a transformation of institutions, functions, and cultures.

 There are numerous forces and parts at work, most of which resist change and want to remain in their status quo.
-When looking at the types of theory of change, social theory of change comprises of three distinct theories – evolutionary, conflict, and functionalist.
+When looking at the types of change, the social theory of change comprises three distinct theories – evolutionary, conflict, and functionalist.

 What is the Difference Between the Theory of Change and the Logic Model?